lambda-science/MyoQuant-Streamlit/README.md

-# HistoQuant-Streamlit
+# MyoQuant

-HistoQuant-Streamlit is a web application for quantifying the number of cells in a histological image.
+MyoQuant is a web application for quantifying the number of cells in a histological image.
 It is built using CellPose, Stardist and custom models and image analysis techniques to automatically analyze myopathy histology images.
 This web application is intended for demonstration purposes only.

 ## How to install or deploy

-A Streamlit cloud demo instance should be deployed at https://lambda-science-histoquant-streamlit-home-39mwbj.streamlitapp.com/.
+A Streamlit cloud demo instance should be deployed at https://lbgi.fr/MyoQuant/.
 I am currently working on proper docker images and tutorial to deploy the application.
 Meanwhile you can still use the following instructions:

 ### Docker